How to Choose and Apply the Right Color-Correcting Concealer for YouAugust 02, 2022

-Color correcting concealers are designed to cover any skin imperfections like redness, sallowness and general discoloration.
-They are specially formulated to tackle those tricky areas like dark circles, scars, sun damage, dark spots and hyperpigmentation.
-And while some mild skin discoloration issues can often be covered by your foundation and concealer, wearing a color correcting concealer underneath your foundation will give you the complete coverage you’re looking for.
-How Do I Apply a Color Correcting Concealer?
+Color-correcting concealers are designed to neutralize skin imperfections like redness, sallowness and general discoloration.
+And while some mild skin discoloration issues can often be covered with foundation and a classic concealer, wearing a color-correcting concealer underneath your foundation can give you the complete coverage you’re looking for.

 Once you have your product, keep in mind that less is more.
-After applying the proper color corrector, press (don't swipe) your foundation onto your face and follow up by applying your skin-toned concealer using a damp makeup sponge.
-This pressing technique will ensure that the color correcting concealer will stay in place.
-To avoid makeup that looks cakey, remember to only use correcting concealers on areas where they’re needed.
+Apply the proper color corrector on any desired areas and then press (don't swipe) your foundation onto your face.
+If more coverage is needed, follow up by applying your skin-toned concealer using a damp makeup sponge.
+Using this pressing technique rather than swiping foundation across your skin will ensure that the color-correcting concealer stays in place.

-Yellow corrects pink and very subtle red hues.
-Use a yellow concealer to correct issues such as broken capillaries or mild skin sensitivities.
-This color is also great for neutralizing common redness that occurs around the nose and mouth.
-For the best results, apply a small amount onto your hand and blend, blend, blend — and follow with your foundation.
-To try it out for yourself, use the NYX Professional Makeup Color Correcting Concealer Palette — it has every color you need in an easy to use compact.
+Yellow corrects pink and very subtle red hues and can act as a brightener.
+Use a yellow concealer to minimize broken capillaries or mild skin sensitivities.
+This color is also great for neutralizing redness that occurs around the nose and mouth.
+For the best results, apply a small amount onto your hand and blend, blend, blend.
+To try it for yourself, use the NYX Professional Makeup Color Correcting Concealer Palette — it has every color you could ever need in one handy compact.

 Pink hues counteract any yellow and mild green colors.
-Use a pink concealer to brighten very olive, sallow skin.
-Very light shades of pink are also great for highlighting.
-Sweep some product onto the highpoints of your cheekbones and inner corners of the eyes to bring some light and brightness to your face.
-We love the Maybelline New York FaceStudio Master Camo Color Correcting Pen in Pink.
-The click packaging is super portable and the cushion applicator ensures a smooth, airbrushed finish.
+Use a pink concealer to brighten sallow olive skin.
+Light shades of pink are also great for highlighting.
+Sweep some product onto the high points of your cheekbones and inner corners of the eyes.
+We love the Morphe Fluidity Color Correcting Concealer.
+The creamy formula is perfect for disguising dark circles and boasts up to 16 hours of longwear.

-Wondering what color corrects dark spots?
 Orange, red and peach colors can help correct the blue and purple-ish hues that come from under-eye circles, as well as dark spots caused by aging or sun damage.
-Consider using an orange concealer for a blue bruise whereas peach is great for covering less pigmented blue blemishes.
+Consider using an orange concealer for a blue bruise, whereas peach is great for covering less-pigmented blue spots.
 Lighter skin tones can use peach for covering hyperpigmentation, while deep skin tones may benefit from orange and red shades.
-For those with deeper skin tones, we recommend the Urban Decay Naked Skin Shapeshifter Palette in Medium/Dark Shift.
-It’s a cream and powder palette with the perfect orange and red hues for covering dark circles and spots.
+For deeper skin tones, we recommend the Urban Decay Stay Naked Pro Customizer Color Correcting Fluid in Pure Red.